WarrenZhu050413/arxiv-to-GDrive/README.md

 (Note: I am personally new to javascript.
 Most of the code is written with the help of Gemini 2.5 pro.
 Do not trust it completely.)

 The repository is built on top of https://github.com/yoheikikuta/arxiv-pdf-downloader by yoheikikuta.
-Its main change is to have added a folder download definition.
+Currently, it added folder organization functionality beyond the original implementation.

 <p align="center">
   <img src="https://imgur.com/utyIndE.gif" />